 The Crescent Cinema occupies a commanding site on the corner of Ropergate and Front Street and was designed by local architects Garside and Pennington.

-It opened on 2nd November 1926 and within the complex was the 1,190 seat cinema which had a fully equipped stage with associated dressing rooms, a cafe and a substantial dance hall.
+The Crescent Cinema opened on 2nd November 1926 and within the complex was the 1,190 seat cinema which had a fully equipped stage with associated dressing rooms, a cafe and a substantial dance hall.
 The original projection box was located at the rear of the stall, under the circle.
 At some time (date unknown) the interior was given an Art Deco style makeover.

 Further changes in ownership to the Cannon Group took place, bingo was superseded by snooker and the Cannon Cinema closed in 1993.
 It has not been used since although the snooker continues and a school of dance occupies the former ballroom.

 In September 2015 a campaign was launched to gain support to re-open the 412-seat cinema in the former circle area.

 Just login to your account and subscribe to this theater